BiBi619/BiBi619/README.md

 - 👋 Hi, I’m @BiBi619
-- 👀 I’m interested in learning the basics.
-I have ADHD and am dyslexic so I'm not the best at spelling :(
+- 👀 ADHD & dyslexic.
-- 🌱 I’m currently learning how to make my setup more secure.
+- 🌱 Adult learner.
 - 💞️ I’m looking to collaborate on accessibilty projects.
 - 📫 How to reach me DM.